jondashkyle/archive/entries/2018-08-05-decentralized-web-summit/readme.md

 ---

-This written for publication on the [Are.na Blog](https://www.are.na/blog/scene%20report/2018/08/13/decentralized-web-summit.html) as a scene report.
+This was written for publication on the [Are.na Blog](https://www.are.na/blog/scene%20report/2018/08/13/decentralized-web-summit.html) as a scene report.
 Shoutout [Meg Miller](https://twitter.com/megilllah?lang=en) for her patience while editing.
-I’ll be reading this and having a quick dialog during a [hang session](/hangs) on August 15th.

 [^1]: The Urban Outfitters of crypto elite.
 [^2]: dat://p2p2p2p.p2pforever.org